Nachiyarr/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```
+'''Program to find L and U matrix using LU decomposition.
+Developed by:alagu nachiyar
+RegisterNumber: 22002084
+'''
 import numpy as np
 from scipy.linalg import lu_factor,lu_solve
 A=eval(input())